postmanlabs/labs-docs/src/pages/docs/api-governance/api-testing/security-warnings.md

 Issue description | Possible fix
 --- | ---
 The `Cache-Control` header is missing or isn’t configured correctly.
 This allows the browser and proxies to cache content.
-This might be the intended behavior for static assets like CSS, JavaScript, or image files, but you should review the assets to ensure that sensitive content won’t be cached. | For secure content, make sure the `Cache-Control` header is set with `no-cache`, `no-store`, and `must-revalidate`.
-If an asset should be cached, consider setting the directives `public`, `max-age`, and `immutable`.
+This might be the intended behavior for static assets like CSS, JavaScript, or image files, but you need to review the assets to ensure that sensitive content won’t be cached. | For secure content, make sure the `Cache-Control` header is set with `no-cache`, `no-store`, and `must-revalidate`.
+If an asset needs to be cached, consider setting the directives `public`, `max-age`, and `immutable`.

 ### Cross-site request forgery